Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

 What is Mirror Work?

 Mirror Work was a method originally developed by inspirational teacher Louise Hay as a way of getting in touch with the inner self.
 The primary purpose of mirror work is to develop self-love, self-care, and a more meaningful relationship with others.
-By simply looking into the mirror for a certain amount of time each day and gently talking to yourself, you can foster a more compassionate and forgiving connection with yourself.

 I have a challenge for you:

 Go sit or stand in front of the mirror in your house for five minutes.
-Simply stare at yourself and hold eye contact.
+Simply stare at yourself and hold gentle eye contact.
 That’s all you have to do.

 Now tell me how you feel.